Coffee is one of the most popular drinks in the world.

 Another potential side effect of stopping our caffeine habit is a lack of focus and difficulty concentrating.

 The reasons for this are again down to caffeine’s stimulant properties.

-These above findings are why coffee makes such a popular drink for early-morning meetings; it helps us to clear our mind and concentrate.
+These above findings make coffee a popular drink for early-morning meetings; it helps us clear our minds and concentrate.
 This effect would be especially desirable for those not getting adequate sleep.

 When we stop drinking coffee, we feel the loss of these beneficial energizing effects, which leads to difficulty concentrating/focusing.